 Landscaping jobs require certain specific skills, contrary to the gardening business.
 Besides having a creative eye, one needs to have designing skills, drawing abilities, communication skills, and knowledge of flora.
 You need to be skilled to manage business finances and legalities as well.

 Formal qualifications or training would enhance your business credibility.
 Landscape architects do require special knowledge of designs and creativity and hence, these qualifications are beneficial.
 Simple landscaping does not need additional degrees, a hands-on experience would be enough to run such a business.
+36% of landscapers have reported a high school diploma as their highest qualification.

 Marketing is the key tool that helps you to get your customers.
 In the initial phase invest more time, money, and effort to provide quality service.
 A strong attractive website will also get you, new clients.
 Moreover, various online platforms are available to connect professionals with local people for these kinds of services.